 New York, New Jersey Updates For 2026 World Series Of Poker

-It’s the biggest six weeks of poker, as the 2026 World Series of Poker has gotten started on May 26.
+It’s the biggest six weeks of poker, as the 2026 World Series of Poker began on May 26.

-This 7-week event will feature 100 bracelet tournaments from May 26-July 15, with events taking place in Las Vegas at Horseshoe Casino and Paris Las Vegas.
+This 7-week event features 100 bracelet tournaments from May 26-July 15, with events taking place in Las Vegas at Horseshoe Casino and Paris Las Vegas.

-New York and New Jersey have made a big impacts on the WSOP over its history and could do so again this year.
+New York and New Jersey have made a big impacts on the WSOP over its history and continue to do so in 2026.
+Here’s a look at how this year’s WSOP is playing out and the great history this area has in the event.

 Available NJ Online Poker Bonus Offers During WSOP